wsrn829/wsrn829/README.md

 * We kept encountering CORS errors when deploying ThriveTogether, so I would go with the second option for this one.
 * The Django-based server and PostgreSQL database are already up and running on Heroku.
 * Now, I need to configure the React frontend to display in the browser.
+* Just now realized that deployment could be harder than development...Netlify's UI is my favorite so far though, better than Heroku, DigitalOcean, Hostinger, AWS, Azure, etc. It would be perfect if I became good at it. :)
 -------------------------------------

 ### Continuing Education